Selecting the right sensors for automated HVAC

 • Consider sensor age: Over time, sensors may experience wear and tear, leading to drift.
 If the sensor is old and consistently drifting, it may be time to replace it.

-READ MORE The future of smart and automated HVAC systems
+READ MORE Importance of programming in automated HVAC

 4. Interference and noise